 Karen Blixens Plads 16, 2300 København S, Søndre Campus, Building: 6B.3.60

-Maxim works as a Research assistant at CEPRI - Centre for Private Governance, University of Copenhagen.
+Maxim works as a Postdoctoral researcher at CEPRI - Centre for Private Governance, University of Copenhagen.
 His current research project investigates the legal status of extraterritorial regulation in the maritime sector, with particular focus on the phenomenon of modern slavery.

 Maxim received his bachelor degree in law from Saint Petersburg State University, and master degrees in law from the Russian School of Private Law and the University of Oslo (LL.M. in Public International Law with programme option in International Trade, Investment and Commercial Law; LL.M. in Maritime Law).